Kim Collins, designer and owner Ann Normandy Design shares her tips on how to create a beautifully constructed garment from your sewing room

 Prewash and dry as per manufacturer’s recommendations and press.
 Eliminating the fabric sizing brings the fabric to its original drape and hand qualities.

 Cut just inside the edge of the pattern line.
 Once the pattern is traced and marked, carefully cut on inside edge of the tracing line.

 The iron is as important as your sewing machine.
-Proper focus, heat, pressure and moisture and time taken to allow your pressed seam to cool are essential to achieve a crisp seam finish.
+Real focus, heat, pressure, moisture and time taken to allow your pressed seam to cool, are essential to achieve a beautiful crisp seam finish.
 Use a Ham for pressing curves and shaping curved seams and a wood Clapper puts pressure on a freshly pressed seam to help set the press.
 Carefully manipulate the fabric/seam with your fingers as you press.
 Blocking can add or eliminate shape.
 Press the fabric with steam until it’s damp, shape as desired, and let dry completely.